eclipse-ibeji/ibeji/digital-twin-model/README.md

 ## Using the Digital Twin Model in the Code

-The digital twin providers and consumers need to use the Digital Twin Model to perform digital twin interactions:
+The digital twin providers and consumers need to reference the Digital Twin Model to perform digital twin interactions.
+They need the following information from the model:

-- They need to use the model identifiers (denoted by "@id" in the DTDL) to identify the part of the model that they want or use.
+- the model identifiers (denoted by "@id" in the DTDL) to identify the part of the model that they want to use
-- They need and the model names (denoted by "name" in the DTDL model) to identify the member of a model part that they want or use.
+- the model names (denoted by "name" in the DTDL) to identify the member of a model part that they want to use
-- They need property definitions to exchange the associated values.
+- the property definitions to exchange the associated values
-- They need commands definitions of their request and response to send and receive the appropriate payloads.
+- the command definitions to send and receive the appropriate payloads.

 We need to make this content accessible as code.
 Each programming language will need its own variant.
 In this code repository, we will provide a Rust variant.
 We will place all of the code for the model's content in a single file named after the model and its version.
 In this code repository, that file will be the 'digital-twin-model/src/sdv_v1.rs' file.

 The 'sdv_v1.rs' file is based on the model content from the DTDL files located under 'digital-twin-model/dtdl/dtmi/sdv'.
+A legacy version of this file 'sdv_v0.rs' is also present; it remains to support some of the older samples.

 The 'sdv_v1.rs' file will setup namespaces based on the DTMIs used in the DTDL files.
 These namespaces will allow developers to provide fully qualified names that look similar to the DTMIs (minus the 'dtmi:sdv:' prefix).

 For each namespace, we will define: